 LENDERS WITH FINANCIAL INTEREST

-What a title search covers in Los Angeles also includes the important fact of whether there are any lenders that have a financial interest in the property.
+What a title search covers in Riverside also includes the important fact of whether there are any lenders that have a financial interest in the property.
 This usually takes the form of unpaid mortgage payments or outstanding debt in which the property was put up as collateral.
 Until these debts are satisfied, the title cannot be transferred

-Knowing what a title search covers in Los Angeles is as important for sellers as it is for buyers because sellers often aren’t aware of problems until a title search is conducted.
+Knowing what a title search covers in Riverside is as important for sellers as it is for buyers because sellers often aren’t aware of problems until a title search is conducted.
 That’s why a title search is an essential component of the process.
 Both buyer and seller can be assured that the property is free from financial restrictions, which reduces financial and legal risk on both sides.